But really...what's it like to work with me?!

 Professional Bio

 Heather is a dually certified Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner with over 20 years experience in healthcare.
-In addition, she is certified in Perinatal Mental Health and has training in Brainspotting.
+In addition, she is certified in Perinatal Mental Health and ADHD and has training in Brainspotting and multiple trauma-informed modalities.

 She is passionate about helping patients bridge the gaps in understanding about the interconnectedness of mental and physical health.
 Her unique blend of experience and training give her a realistic understanding of how these challenges are different, and need to be treated differently, during the stressors of the motherhood experience.